soku-cn/soku-cn.github.io/src/mods/GameplayMods/UnlimitedMod.md

 * Ferriage in the Deep Fog: startup -30
 * Scythe of Final Judgement: damage: 4000 -> 3500, causes groundbounce on hit # allows followup combo
 * Scythe of Wandering Spirits: damage reduced, invincible on startup # acts as a reversal
-* Short Life Expectancy: inital strike deals 1k damage # able to score KOs
+* Short Life Expectancy: initial strike deals 1k damage # able to score KOs
 ==== Other ====
 * Hitbox while taking damage modified to stay the same for the whole animation # prevents infinites from yuyuko